Pressing Vinyl: What Are the Options?

 Heavyweight Vinyl (180g)

 Heavyweight vinyl is often regarded as a premium option, favored for its increased durability and perceived higher audio fidelity.
 It feels more substantial in the hands and is preferred by collectors and audiophiles for its stability and enhanced sound quality.
-This weight is ideal for artists aiming to create a luxury product for their fans.
+This weight is ideal for artists aiming to create a luxury product for their fans or custom vinyl records.

 Vinyl Color Options